 The most common type used in metal stamping is stamping dies.
 They can cut, shape, or form metal sheets into precise components, making them the workhorse of the metal stamping industry.
 The die manufacturing uses tool steel, carbide, or other hard, wear-resistant materials.

-Progressive dies are a type of stamping die that performs multiple operations in a single pass.
-They are efficient and cost-effective, as they can perform cutting, bending, and shaping simultaneously, making them ideal for high-volume production.
+Progressive dies enable the continuous and automated production of parts.
+They can perform cutting, bending, and shaping simultaneously, making them ideal for high-volume production.

 Transfer dies are used when the stamping process requires a part to be transferred between different stations for various operations.
 This type of die ensures the precise alignment and processing of the metal piece at each station.